PCIV Spotlight 2022

 Brian Biddulph-Krentar

-Brian Biddulph-Krentar is the CEO of SchoolSims, a Saas company that produces software simulations designed to prepare and develop current and future school staff.
-In 2019, after selling his last software company, Brian was connected to SchoolSims founder, Ken Spero.
+Brian Biddulph-Krentar is the CEO of SchoolSims, a SaaS company that produces software simulations designed to prepare and further train current and future school staff.
+In 2019, after selling his last software company, Brian was connected to SchoolSims founder Ken Spero.
 As a founder himself, Brian was impressed with Ken’s passion and the two agreed to partner on growing the startup.

-Brian initially came on board as the Chief Strategy Officer, his experience in implementing product, marketing and sales playbooks aligned well with Ken’s vision.
-That vision is, “to make a difference in how school leaders and teachers are prepared to succeed in challenging jobs.
-SchoolSims allows these stakeholders to practice in a safe yet realistic environment to improve decision-making and judgment before facing real challenges.”
+Brian initially came on board as the Chief Strategy Officer because his experience in implementing product, marketing and sales playbooks aligned well with Ken’s vision, “to make a difference in how school leaders and teachers are prepared to succeed in challenging jobs.
+SchoolSims allows these stakeholders to practice in a safe yet realistic environment to improve decision-making and judgment before facing real-world challenges.”
 Since Brian started at the company, SchoolSims has doubled its simulation library, allowing the company to move into new areas such as simulations for teachers and counselors.
 By adding these areas, the company has been able to expand its total addressable market opportunity.
-In 2022 Brian moved into his role as CEO, now he runs the business and ensures their growth goals continue to align with Ken’s vision for company.
-Brian says it makes for a great partnership and splitting of responsibilities.
+In 2022, Brian moved into his new role as CEO and is helping to ensure that the company’s growth goals continue to align with Ken’s overall strategic vision.
+Brian reports that it continues to make for a great partnership and splitting of responsibilities.
 He finds managing his team the most rewarding aspect of being a CEO.
 According to Brain, “being honest and bringing your team along for the ride is essential in a startup company.”

 Mike Mitchell, PhD